aaront999/Phishing-Email-Campaign-Investigations/Recurs1ve Financé LLC.md

 # Phishing Email: 3 positions open at Recursive Financé LLC.

-#### - On April 22nd, 2025, I was reached out to by an HR Manager by the name of "William Rosen" representing "Recursive Finance LLC."
-The email seemed VERY legitimate until I investigated further...
+#### - On April 22nd, 2025, I was contacted by an HR Manager named “William Rosen,” claiming to represent a company called “Recursive Finance LLC.”
+At first glance, the email looked impressively legitimate — polished, professional, the kind you'd expect from a real financial firm.
+But something felt off... and once I started digging, the red flags came fast.

 ### <a href=""_blank">Incident Report:</a>